venkata-sr-quality/scada-system-manual-testing/README.md

-# SCADA System – Manual Testing
+# SCADA System – Senior Test Engineering Portfolio

-## Overview
-This repository demonstrates manual testing activities performed on a SCADA-based industrial system.

-## Testing Scope
-- HMI validation
+This repository represents how I approach testing of SCADA, industrial control, and cooling infrastructure systems from a **Senior Test Engineer and domain expert perspective**.

+This is **not a client project repository** and contains no proprietary or confidential information.

+## What This Repository Focuses On
-- Alarm & Event testing
+- System-level SCADA testing
+- Control logic validation
-- Communication testing
+- Communication and protocol reliability
+- Safety, stability, and fail-safe behavior
-- Regression and System testing
+- Release readiness and long-run testing
+- Quality leadership and defect prevention

-## Protocols Covered
+## Domains Covered
-- Modbus
-- TCP/IP

-## Tools Used
-- JIRA
-- Azure DevOps
-- Wireshark

-## Role
-Senior Test Engineer / Quality Owner
+- SCADA & Industrial Control Systems
+- Device Drivers & Gateways
+- Serial / Ethernet / Protocol-based communication
+- Direct Liquid Cooling (DLC) systems
+- Long-run, stress, and recovery testing

+The content here is based on real project experience and demonstrates **how a senior engineer thinks**,
+not how a single project was executed.